gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 - **SECURITY GROUPS**

 Under the "User Config" drawer, mark the box to "CREATE YOUR USER".
-Click "NEXT".
+Click :guilabel:`NEXT`.

 ..
 NOTE:: "CREATE YOUR USER" will seed a user account into the VM with credentials set in your Morpheus user account settings.
 If you've not yet defined these credentials, you can do so by clicking on your username in the upper-right corner of the application window and selecting "USER SETTINGS".

 For now, we'll simply click "NEXT" to move through the "AUTOMATION" tab but feel free to stop and take a look at the available selections here.
 There is more information later in this guide on automation and even more beyond that in the rest of Morpheus docs.

-Review the settings for your first instance and click "COMPLETE".
+Review the settings for your first instance and click :guilabel:`COMPLETE`.

 We are now dropped back onto the instances list page.
 We can see a new entry in the list at this point with a status indicator that the new machine is being launched (rocket icon in the status field).
 We can double click on the instance in the list to move to the instance detail page.
 For now we will see a progress bar indicating that the instance is being created and is starting up.
 The exact amount of time this process will take depends selections made when provisioning the instance.
 For more detailed information on the status of various provisioning processes, we can scroll down and select the "HISTORY" tab.
 The "STATUS" icon will change from the blue rocket to a green play button when the instance is fully ready.
 Furthermore, we can click on the hyperlinked IP address in the "VMS" section of this page to view a default page in a web browser to confirm success.